renoust/talipot/doc/developer/plugin_development.rst

   *TypeName*Property result;

 which is the data member that have to be computed by your plug-in.
-After a successful run Tulip will automatically copy this data member into the corresponding property of the graph.
+After a successful run Talipot will automatically copy this data member into the corresponding property of the graph.

 Note that at anytime, if the user clicks on the "cancel" button (see :ref:`the Plugin Progress class <plugins_pluginprogress>` for more details ), none of your algorithm's actions will changes the graph since the *result* data member is not copied in the corresponding property.